Did you know that there are many different stretching methods for flexibility that go way beyond what you learned in gym class?

 Loaded Progressive Stretching Method

-Loaded Progressive Stretching does what it says on the tin.
-A load is added to the stretch in the form of a weight or a partner.
+Loaded Progressive Stretching (LPS) is when resistance is added to the stretch in the form of a weight or a partner.
 This produces a greater degree of stretching that can be achieved without the load.
-The idea behind loaded progressive stretching is to expand the layer of connective tissue that lies over the muscles called fascia.
+The idea behind LPS is to expand the layer of connective tissue that lies over the muscles called fascia.

 Fascia acts much like a protective bag that covers the muscles.
 The tightness of this layer determines how much the muscle can expand.
-Once the muscles reach a certain point in growth, the fascia will slow down future growth in order to protect against rupture.
-Only by expanding the fascia layer will further muscle growth occur.
+Once the muscles reach a certain point in growth, the fascia will slow growth down in order to protect against rupture.
+Expanding the fascia layer with loaded stretching will encourage further muscle growth.

 Lift Heavier/Grow Muscle

 In addition, LPS enables your central nervous system to lift heavier weights.
-The deeper, fuller stretch achieved during LPS tells your brain to recruit more muscle fibres for your effort.
-This stretching method allows you to increase your weight during your next few repetitions by 5-10%, which leads to muscle growth.
+The deeper, fuller stretch achieved during LPS tells your brain to recruit more muscle fibers for your effort.
+This technique allows you to increase your weight during your next few repetitions by 5-10%.
+Using LPS stretching helps with muscle growth, but be sure to stretch with caution or under professional supervision.